WriteThemFirst/approvals-java/CONTRIBUTING.md

 - Should be updated along with the contributions,
 - Should contain examples and code snippets when required,
 - Should contain references to latest versions of the library,
-- Shoul have an up-to-date table of contents,
+- Should have an up-to-date table of contents,

 ## Commits